 You’ll also find three different types of checklists to keep your little ones engaged and on-task in the camping center!
 The three versions included are wildlife, packing, and nature.
 These checklists are also available in two sizes.

 No campsite would complete without a tent!
 The green tent pictured above pops up, absolutely no assembly required – and it folds up for easy storage too.
 There’s see-through mesh on one side so you’ll be able to see your campers inside to ensure their safety.
 I had the red one pictured in other pictures in my classroom before, but it was a pain to assemble and tear down and I never knew what was going on inside so I replaced it.

-Invite your campers to create a map of the campground using this black and white template.
+Invite your campers to create a map of the campground or their campsite using this black and white template.
 They’ll be motivated to write for a purpose when they create their very own maps with pencils, crayons, or markers!